carpe121/eco_genomics_2025/population_genomics/popgen_notes.md

 Red spruce aligned to reference genome using `mapping.sh` and `SBATCH_header.txt` with the program BWA-mem.
 BWA-mem did not work for all samples and will need to resubmit later.

 `myscripts/process_bam.sh` and `myscripts/bam_stats.sh` were combined into a wrapper.

+### 09/18/25: Review bamstats and set up nucleotide diversity estimation using ANGSD

+Reran script because I forgot to add "G" to `process_stats_wrapper.sh` Slurm memory requirements.

+Wrote a short script called `bamstats_review.R` located in `myscripts/` to evaluate mapping success.

+Saw about 66% of genome mapped to proper views.

+Copied script `ANGSD.sh` to `myscripts/` to quickly generate all the filenames needed for ANGSD to analyze, then run ANGSD.
+The first run was to analyze all sites on the genome.

+Make sure `--nThreads` equals `SBATCH --cpus-per-task`.

+Made a second script called `ANGSD_.sh` to estimate theta and other metrics of genomic diversity along the genome. `ANGSD.sh` and `ANGSH_.sh` were placed in a wrapper `diversity_wrapper.sh` together to run over the weekend.